 - Richard Strauss’s “Elektra” on Saturday, April 30.
 Originally set in Greece after the Trojan War, this production is modernized to an unspecified contemporary setting.
 Soprano Nina Stemme, a maven of Strauss and Wagner’s heroines, stars as Elektra as she works to avenge her the murder of her father, Agamemnon.
 Angelo Mercado, assistant professor of classics, will present the opera talk.

-Refreshments will be available for sale in the lobby of the cinema before the opera.
+Refreshments will be available for sale in the lobby of the cinema before each opera and during intermission.

-Tickets are available at the Pioneer Bookshop, the Grinnell College Bookstore and at the door on the day of the show.
-Tickets are $15 for adults and $10 for students, children and Met Opera members.
+Opera tickets are available at the Pioneer Bookshop, the Grinnell College Bookstore and at the door on the day of the show.
+Tickets are $15 for adults and $10 for students, children, and Met Opera members.

 Grinnell welcomes and encourages the participation of people with disabilities.
 Visitor and accessible parking is available in the lot to the east of the Harris Center.
 You can request accommodations from the event sponsor or Conference Operations and Events.